Ficool

 THE SPACE BETWEEN US

-"Good evening", I greeted awkwardly as I stood.
+"Good evening," I greeted awkwardly as I stood.

-"Good evening Dad", Chris said warmly.
+"Good evening, Dad," Chris said warmly.

-"Good evening son", Marshall replied, smiling as he gestured for the both of us to sit.
+"Good evening, son," Marshall replied, smiling as he gestured for the both of us to sit.

-He turned to me and nodded politely - calm, composed - but his eyes lingered half a second too long.
-Long enough to feel intentional.
+He turned to me and nodded politely—calm, composed—but his eyes lingered half a second too long.

 Dinner continued as though nothing had changed.

-Chris talked easily, laughing as he told stories from work, filling the space with familiarity.
-I smiled when I was supposed to, nodded when it felt right - but my attention kept slipping, drawn towards the man sitting across from me.
+I smiled when I was supposed to, nodded when it felt right—but my attention kept slipping, drawn toward the man sitting across from me.

-Marshall didn't stare.
 He didn't even look at me most of the time.
-And somehow that made it worse.

-There was nothing obvious about it.
-Nothing inappropriate.
 And somehow, that made it harder to ignore.

 I reached for the jug.